 Initial Appointment Process

 Postdoctoral Scholar Hire Process.
-Our postdoc hire overview diagram is a simple tool designed to help PIs and prospective postdocs understand the process of hiring postdocs in the Department of Biology and at the University of Washington.
+Our postdoc hire overview diagram (PDF) is a simple tool designed to help PIs and prospective postdocs understand the process of hiring postdocs in the Department of Biology and at the University of Washington.
 This is a two- to three-step process: recruitment (either competitve or non-competitive), hiring, and--if an employment visa is needed--visa application.
-Review the postdoc hire process PDF linked above for details.
+Review the postdoc hire overview diagram linked above for details.

 Sarah Morrow, Human Resources Manager (email@example.com), will receive the hire request from the PI and contact the candidate for documentation required for hire.

 Postdoctoral Scholar Titles.
 Funding, pay type, and PhD conferral status generally determine a postdoc's formal title and benefits eligibility at the University of Washington.
 Review the postdoc appointment information sheet (PDF) for details and determinations.
 This document provides a detailed review of the title types, documentation required to approve and hire, limitations on appointments, UAW union representation, timelines (particularly for those coming in on employment visas), hiring process, and compensation for postdocs represented by the union.

 Compensation.
 For complete details on Postdoctoral Scholar compensation requirement, review Section 32.2 of the UAW Postdoctoral Scholar Contract.
 Details on Individual Postdoctoral Scholar Salary Increases are found in Section 32.3; upon each annual anniversary, the postdoc is required to receive a min. of a 2% increase.

 Postdoctoral Scholar experience-based salary scale (07/01/2021 – 01/31/2023):